status-im/specs/docs/stable/1-client.md

 Bootstrap nodes allow Status nodes to discover and connect to other Status nodes in the network.

-Currently the main bootstrap nodes are provided by Status Gmbh, but anyone can run these provided they are connected to the rest of the Whisper/Waku network.
+Currently, Status Gmbh provides the main bootstrap nodes, but anyone can run these provided they are connected to the rest of the Whisper/Waku network.

 Status maintains a list of production fleet bootstrap nodes in the following locations: